jtaylorcpp/gerl/README.md

 with a running process.
 The pid contains channels for bidirectional communication from the running process and, under the hood, handles the GRPC implemtation.

-The pid has both an *inbox* and *outbox* which are channels used to pass messages into a processes handler/main loop.
-This allows for the go-routine running the process to get to the message once it is done handling other messages.

 All messages sent to a pid are blocking with repsect to the GRPC server implementaiton.
- For *casts*, which to a process appear to be non-blocking, have an empty message returned at the GRPC layer which forces both pid to be able to confirm a message was passed.
-*Calls* return a new message at the GRPC layer and will wait until a process gets to and processes the message.
+  *Casts* result in an immediately returned empty message and  *Calls* result in the Pid waiting for the process to return a full message.

 ### Generic Server (genserver)

 Generic servers, genservers, are a concept directly pulled from Erlang/OTP.
 A genserver is a process that has a pre-specified set of functionality; mainly a *call* and *cast*.

 *call* is a bidirectional action in which a client sends a message to and expects a result back from a genserver.
-The genserver has a specific function dedicated to handling *call* actions.

-*cast* is a unidirectional action in which the client sends a message to a genserver and moves on.
+*cast* is a unidirectional action in which the client sends a message to a genserver and does not expect a message to be returned.

-The genserver client builds the GRCP client necessary to make the calls and needs the address of the pid of the genserver to send messages back and forth.
+The GenServer constructor accepts handlers for both *Call* and *Cast*.

+The client func's for *call* and *cast* only need the Pid address and the message to be passed; no messy business building a GRPC client.

 ### Process (proc)